Brenda Milner: Early life and education

-In 1941 Brenda met her husband, Peter Milner.
+In 1941, Brenda met her husband, Peter Milner.
 Both Brenda and her husband were working on radar research.
 He was an electrical engineer who had also been recruited for the war effort.
 In 1944, they married and left for Canada where Peter had been invited to work with physicists on atomic research.
 They travelled to Boston on the ship the Queen Elizabeth together with "war brides" who were travelling to the United States to live with their husbands' families during the war.
 Upon arrival in Canada, she began teaching psychology at the University of Montreal, where she stayed for 7 years.

-In 1949, Brenda Milner graduated with a M.A. in experimental psychology in Cambridge.
-In Montreal, she became a Ph.D. candidate in physiological psychology at McGill University, under the direction of Donald Olding Hebb.
-While working on her Ph.D., Milner and Hebb presented research on their patient P.B. who had undergone a medial temporal lobectomy and had subsequent memory impairment.
+In 1949, Brenda Milner graduated with a MA degree in experimental psychology in Cambridge.
+In Montreal, she became a PhD degree candidate in physiological psychology at McGill University, under the direction of Donald Olding Hebb.
+While working on her doctorate, Milner and Hebb presented research on their patient P.B. who had undergone a medial temporal lobectomy and had subsequent memory impairment.
 This garnered the attention of Wilder Penfield.
 In 1950, Hebb gave Milner an opportunity to study with him at the Montreal Neurological Institute.
 Under the supervision of Penfield, she studied the behaviour of young adult epileptic patients treated with elective focal ablation of brain tissue to treat uncontrolled seizures.
-In 1952, Milner earned her Ph.D. in experimental psychology with a thesis on the cognitive effects of temporal lobe damage in man.
-Milner has been awarded a number of honorary degrees including an honorary Sc.D from the University of Cambridge in 2000.
+In 1952, Milner earned her PhD degree in experimental psychology with a thesis on the cognitive effects of temporal lobe damage in man.
+Milner has been awarded a number of honorary degrees including an ScD degree from the University of Cambridge in 2000.